 Yellow lines on road can be confusing, leaving you uncertain where to park.
 And that’s not even it.
 If you happen to misinterpret the meaning and park out of your spot, it can lead to hefty fines.

 Many drivers unknowingly do so and risk getting their car towed.
-Not following yellow line rules can also block traffic and endanger pedestrians.
+Not following the yellow line rules can also block traffic and endanger pedestrians.
 But don’t worry.
 We’ve got you covered.

 This guide explains the yellow lines on UK roads and how to park safely and avoid fines.
 So, without any further ado, let’s get started!